a-sugiki/k8s-configs/README.md

 ```
 Harbor's admin password was set during installation.

-### Pusing container images to Harbor
+### Pushing container images to Harbor

-Before pusing a container image to the Harbor, the user must login to the Harbor registory.
+Before pushing a container image to the Harbor, the user must login to the Harbor registory.

 ```sh
 bastion:~$ sudo docker login harbor.internal